omarreis/vsop2013/gravityIntegration/README.md

 Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better than Euler's.

-Note that there are even better integration methods, but leapfrog is so simple and ellegant.   :)
+Note that there are even better integration methods, but leapfrog is so simple and elegant.   :)

 The leapfrog integration algorithm goes like this:

      Pi+1   = Pi + Vi+1/2 * DT     <-- position vector change using V1/2, in the middle of the segment
-     Ai = Sum (G*M/D^2)            <-- sumatory of gravity acceleration due to all objects Vi+3/2 = Vi+1/2 + Ai * DT     <-- speed vector acceleration
+     Ai = ∑(G*M/D^2)               <-- sumatory of gravity acceleration due to all objects Vi+3/2 = Vi+1/2 + Ai * DT     <-- speed vector acceleration
      goto to next i